 - Are you being a pest?
 If you’ve been emailing folks every day, they may be fed up with you and won’t be as likely to open your emails if you’ve been making yourself an annoyance.

 - When did you send it?
 Many people don’t check their emails as often on the weekend.
+Check out our post on the best times to send an email newsletter.

 - Quality of your email list.
 Is this a solid, targeted email list?
 If your list isn’t high-quality, it may reflect in your open rates.